Updated, December 11, 2020

 King, pictured beside his "mom" Brittany, spent months is isolation, after biting a child in the ear.
 King's story begins with growing up with his four little (human) girls.
 All was well until one day nieces and nephews came to visit.
 A heated game of play fighting with plastic swords escalated into King being hit.
 King, doing what he had been trained to do, tried to walk away.
 This time his way was blocked by a nephew.
 When the little boy reached over King's head, King snapped at the boy.
 The boy's ear was caught in King's mouth and was badly torn.
 King was confiscated by animal control and held in isolation — with no human contact — for months awaiting his sentence.
 Due to the hard work of his attorney, Juilet Piccone, and Miss Marie, King was finally released to medical boarding; and ultimately home.
 He arrived back home just in time to welcome his newest human sister.
 Although still on probation, and still in training, King is thrilled to be back with his family.

 Achilles, pictured here with humans Victor and Connie, was involved in biting a neighbor, with his little "brother" Petey.
 Achilles was held in isolation at the shelter for over a month.
 The prosecutor wanted Achilles euthanized.
 After being evaluated by Miss Marie, Achilles was determined to not be the dog who initiated the bite incident.
 Despite the judge's concerns, Achilles was safely returned home.
 He and his family have worked on boundaries, staying inside when the door is open, and ignoring humans and other dogs on walks.
 Achilles is attending class and hopes to earn his Canine Good Citizen award next month.
-(Petey, who created the situation that prompted Achilles' "jailing," is also in class and undergoing behavior modification, and hopes to share his story of success story soon.)
+(Petey, who created the situation that prompted Achilles' "jailing," is also in class and undergoing behavior modification, and hopes to share his success story soon.)

 Guinness' owner was told to euthanize him at four months of age, due to "severe aggression."
 Thankfully, she chose not to accept this advice.
 When first evaluated, Guinness suffered severe anxiety, causing him to jump on and "mouth" people.
 Walking him was a nightmare for his owner.
 After several months of hard work, dietary therapy, acupressure, and re-education led by Miss Enya, Guinness is now walking through public parks with his human.
 He is able to play in the dog park like a gentleman.
 He greets visitors to his home by sitting and waiting for his treat.
 Still in training to refine his leash manners, Guinness hopes to soon be a demo dog and an example to other "troubled" dogs.